Cytreq/CS50P/README.md

+Python projects and exercises from CS50P
-This is my repository for my projects from CS50P course
+There I will push my projects from this course